bbauska/UofM-AdvStyling/readme.md

   alt="What this course will cover.
 The BASICS of Responsive Design." />
 <!-- {width="4.0in" height="2.0931627296587925in"} -->

 Welcome to introduction to responsive design.
-In this course, we\'re going to talk about different ways that you can make your website look the best it can possibly look.
-No matter if someone\'s viewing it on a phone, a laptop or a tablet.
+In this course, we&apos;re going to talk about different ways that you can make your website look the best it can possibly look.
+No matter if someone&apos;s viewing it on a phone, a laptop or a tablet.

-We\'re really going to cover the basics in this course and help you develop a general understanding of what responsive design is and why you need to know it.
-We\'re going to talk about ways that you can customize your own site without using any special software to give it a really special look and feel.
+We&apos;re really going to cover the basics in this course and help you develop a general understanding of what responsive design is and why you need to know it.
+We&apos;re going to talk about ways that you can customize your own site without using any special software to give it a really special look and feel.